ESSENTIALS OF DIAGNOSIS

 In some cases, treatment of the underlying cancer with chemotherapy can cause regression of the effusions; however, not uncommonly, the development of an effusion is an end-stage manifestation of the cancer.
 In this situation, decisions regarding management are in large part dictated by the patient’s symptoms and goals of care.

 A pleural effusion that is symptomatic may be managed initially with a large volume thoracentesis.
 With some patients, the effusion slowly reaccumulates, which allows for periodic thoracentesis when the patient becomes symptomatic.
 However, in many patients, the effusion reaccumulates quickly, causing rapid return of shortness of breath.
 For those patients, two other management options exist.
-Chest tube drainage followed by pleurodesis involves placement of a chest tube ...
+Chest tube drainage followed ...